 Arts and Culture in Rochester, MN

-Rochester’s music scene is a feast for the ears, with performances by the Rochester Symphony Orchestra & Chorale, the Bella Voce Young Women's Choir, the Choral Arts Ensemble, the Honors Choirs of Southeast Minnesota, the Rochester Area Girls Choir, the Rochester Aria Group, the Rochester Male Chorus and the Rochester Music Men Barbershop Chorus.
+Rochester’s music scene is a feast for the ears, thanks to performances by the Rochester Symphony Orchestra & Chorale and the Honors Choirs of Southeast Minnesota, among the most notable local music organizations.

 Theater and Dance

-Rochester certainly has no shortage of shows, with regular productions by the Rochester Dance Co., the Children's Dance Theatre, the Hill Theatre at Rochester Community and Technical College, the Rochester Civic Theatre, the Rochester Repertory Theatre, SEMSA - Southeastern Minnesota Suzuki Organization, the Theater du Jour, the Vertigo Theatre Factory, and the Words Players Theatre.
+Rochester certainly has no shortage of shows, with regular productions by the Rochester Dance Company, the Children's Dance Theatre, the Hill Theatre at Rochester Community and Technical College, the Rochester Civic Theatre, the Rochester Repertory Theatre and the Words Players Theatre.
 If you'd rather learn to dance than watch, take a class at Tippi Toes Dance Company, Allegro School of Dance and Music, and Fred Astaire Dance Studio.

 Connoisseurs of fine art can’t miss the Rochester Art Center, a dazzling collection of contemporary exhibits and experiences housed in a breathtaking building.
 Those looking for locally created art shouldn't miss the SEMVA Art Gallery, conveniently located in Peace Plaza downtown.
 The gallery carries a wide selection of reasonably priced works that make excellent one-of-a-kind gifts or additions to personal collections.

 Natural art fans should check out James Krom Natural Images, a downtown gallery that showcases Krom's drawings, paintings and portraits, as well as jewelry, books, sculptures and more by other artists.